• Skip to main content

 • Place the dumplings on a lightly floured surface and cover with a tea towel.

 • Fill a large pot with salted water, add 1 teaspoon of oil, cover and bring to boil.
 Continue making the dumplings as you are waiting for the water to boil.
 When the water starts boiling carefully place the dumplings in the pot one by one (up to 15 per batch) and quickly but carefully stir with a wooden spoon.
-When the dumplings come up to the surface cook them for about 4 more minutes, then switch off the heat and using a slotted spoon transfer them onto a large plate.
+When the dumplings come up to the surface cook them for about 4 more minutes, then switch off the heat and using a slotted spoon transfer to a large plate.
 Drizzle with a little olive oil/butter and serve!
 Yields 35-40 pierogi.

 Notes